Zhijun2/project2/README.md

 # project2
-See the file SLAM_Gazebo_Waypoints in the repository for more detail.
+See the tutorial file SLAM_Gazebo_Waypoints in the repository directory media/scripts for more detail.